walinejs/waline/docs/src/en/cookbook/import/project.md

 Since `@waline/client` itself is based on Vue3, we directly export a responsive Vue component.

-All properties of components are reactive, you can find all supported properties in [Reference → Component Properties](../../reference/client/props.md).
+All properties of components are reactive, you can find all supported properties in [Client Reference → Component Props](../../reference/client/props.md).

 ::: details Demo